gansm/finalcut/doc/first-steps.md

 FObject* child  = new FObject(parent);
 ```

-To deallocate the used memory of a parent FObject, the allocated memory
+When the used memory of a parent FObject gets deallocated, the allocated
-of its child objects will also automatically deallocate.
+memory of its child objects will also be deallocated automatically.

 An object can also be assigned to another object later via `addChild()`.